Christopher Isherwood: Isherwood and war

-Inspired by Hemingway's reporting from the Spanish Civil War, in January 1938, Isherwood and his friend W. H. Auden traveled to China to cover the invasion by Japan and wrote Journey to a War (1939).
+Inspired by Ernest Hemingway's reporting from the Spanish Civil War, in January 1938, Isherwood and his friend W. H. Auden traveled to China to cover the invasion by Japan and wrote Journey to a War (1939).
 They returned to England the following summer via the United States and decided to emigrate there in January 1939.
 At this point Isherwood wasn't clear about his own anti-war beliefs.
 On the way to America, he realized he was a Pacifist, as he would be unwilling to kill his friend Heinz, "Heinz is in the Nazi army.
 I wouldn't kill Heinz.
 Therefore I have no right to kill anybody".
 He had lost his political faith, "I couldn't repeat the left-wing slogans which I had been repeating throughout the last few years."

 After moving to California, Isherwood sought "...advice from Gerald Heard and Aldous Huxley about becoming a pacifist, and, like them, he became a disciple of the Ramakrishna monk, Swami Prabhavananda, head of the Vedanta Society of Southern California."
-He applied for citizenship and registered as a Conscientiousness Objector.
+He applied for citizenship and registered as a Conscientious Objector.
 In Pennsylvania, he worked in a Quaker Hostel, helping to settle European Jews who were fleeing the Nazis.

 In 1944, the translation of the Hindu scripture, Bhagavad Gita – The Song of God that the Swami and Isherwood had been working on was published.
-In the appendix, there is an essay by Isherwood titled, The Gita and War.
+In the appendix, there is an essay by Isherwood titled The Gita and War.
 There Isherwood explains the Vedantic view of war and duty.
 The plot of the poem is that the whole of India is drawn into a great battle, and on the eve of the fight, Arjuna, the hero warrior of the epic poem, The Mahabharata, is taken between the two armies and sees friends, family, and worthy people on both sides, throws down his weapons and says, "I will not fight."
 The rest of the book has Lord Krishna, Arjuna's friend and advisor, explaining the nature of duty.
-It may be, for some person, at some time, it proper to refuse to fight, but if the cause is righteous, and it's your duty as a warrior to fight, it would be a moral hazard to refuse.
+It may be, for some person, at some time, proper to refuse to fight, but if the cause is righteous, and it's your duty as a warrior to fight, it would be a moral hazard to refuse.